aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/technical-articles/extracting-images-from-presentation-shapes/_index.md

 type: docs
 weight: 90
 url: /python-net/extracting-images-from-presentation-shapes/
+keywords: "Extract image, PowerPoint, PPT, PPTX, PowerPoint presentation, Python, Aspose.Slides for Python"
+description: "Extract images from PowerPoint presentation in Python"
 ---

 {{% alert color="primary" %}}

-Images are added in slide background and shapes.
-Sometimes, it is required to extract the images added in the presentation shapes.
-The images are added in **PPImageCollection** inside Presentation Document Object Model (DOM).
-This article covers the feature of accessing the images in presentation shape, extracting them from presentation collection and saving them in a file.
+Images are often added to shapes and also frequently used as slides' backgrounds.
+The image objects are added through [IImageCollection](https://reference.aspose.com/slides/python-net/aspose.slides/iimagecollection/), which is a collection of [IPPImage](https://reference.aspose.com/slides/python-net/aspose.slides/ippimage/) objects.

+This article explains how you can extract the images added to presentations.

 {{% /alert %}}

-## **Extracting images from Presentation Shapes**
-In Aspose.Slides for Python via .NET, images can be added to slide shape and slide background.
-The images are added in **PPImageCollection** of the presentation.
-In this example we will traverse through each shape inside every slide of presentation and see if there is any image added in slide shape.
-If the image will be found for any shape, we will extract that and will save it in file.The following code snippet will serve the purpose.
+To extract an image from a presentation, you have to locate the image first by going through every slide and then going through every shape.
+Once the image is found or identified, you can extract it and save it as a new file.
+XXX

 ```py
 import aspose.pydrawing as draw